Church from Home

 Church Office Hours

 Amy, Zach, Caroline and Emma are working from home.
-Tim will be on site during his regular hours.
+Keith will be on site during his regular hours.
 We will continue to pay all our staff, including Sunday nursery staff, at the 2020 budgeted rates.

 Caring for our Members